maxweigner/yt-mls/README.md

 - Download of channels, playlists and videos in mp3 or mp4
 - Download of processed files either individually or entire channels and playlists as a .zip
 - Update of channels and playlists from the library
+- Ingesting folders manually added to downloads folder
 - Watching videos via an embed
 - Listening to song via an embed

+### what could be added eventually
+- Search function in library

 ## media sources
 Currently supported is YouTube but its possible to expand since the download itself is handled by yt-dlp.